-- (c) How can we say that groundwater is an example of renewable resource? - Ans. (a) India is consider as a low middle income country because its per capita income was US\$1820 in 2017 where as the countries with per capita income of US\$ 12,056 per annum are consider as rich countries. - (b) Infant Morality Rate indicates the number of children that die before the age of one year as a proportion of 100 live children born in that particular year.
+- (c) How can we say that groundwater is an example of renewable resource? - Ans. (a) India comes in the category of low middle income countries because its per capita income in 2019 was just US\$ 6700 per annum. - (b) Infant Morality Rate indicates the number of children that die before the age of one year as a proportion of 100 live children born in that particular year.
 Kerala has a low IMR because of the education and basic medical facilities. - (c) Groundwater is an example of renewable resources because these resources are replenished by nature just like crops and plants.

-21. Besides seeking more income, one way or the other, people also seek things like equal treatment, freedom, security, and respect of others.
+38. Besides seeking more income, one way or the other, people also seek things like equal treatment, freedom, security, and respect of others.
 They resent discrimination.
 All these are important goals.
 In fact, in some cases, these may be more important than more income or more consumption because material goods are not all that you need to live.
 Money, or material things that one can buy with it, is one factor on which our life depends.
 But the quality of our life also depends on non-material things mentioned above.
 If it is not obvious to you, then just think of the role of your friends in your life.
 You may desire their friendship.
 Similarly, there are many things that are not easily measured but they mean a lot to our lives.
 These are often ignored.
 However, it will be wrong to conclude that what cannot be measured is not important.
 For development, people look at a mix of goals.
-It is true that if women are engaged in paid work, their dignity in
+It is true that if women are engaged in paid work, their dignity in the household and society increases.
+However, it is also the case that if there is respect for women there would be more sharing of housework and